martin-mfg/openapi-generator/samples/client/petstore/go/go-petstore/docs/DefaultAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRetrieveSomethingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiExampleSomeMethodGetRequest struct via the builder pattern

 ### Return type